h4ck3rm1k3/introspector-bottle/README.md

 ## project management
 Be able to bootstrap projects from source based on git.
 Be able to compile everything from source or use system libs.

+All used files will be 'mounted' like in go into your workspace.

+Support for :
+* system libs
+* debian packags
+* github repos
+* maintaining forks of github repos
+* other version control systems
+* tar.gz management
+* extracting patches from urls/mailing lists etc.
+* editing files in emacs and maintaining local patches.

 ## smart compilation
 The ultimate goal is to enable smart compilation without huge dependancy nightmares.
 We want to isolate the exact deps for a given bit of code in the following contexts: